 - I like to peel my apples but it is not necessary.

-- Checking for doneness may be a bit tricky because the cake is so moist.
-A toothpick inserted in the center of the cake should come out clean and dry.
+- Checking for doneness may be a bit tricky because the cake has so many apples in it, but toothpick inserted in the center of the cake should come out clean and dry.

-This homemade cake is delicious with a dollop of whipped cream or alongside your favorite ice cream.
+This homemade cake is makes a delicious fall dessert and is certainly the perfect way to end a Thanksgiving dinner.
+It is amazing with a dollop of whipped cream or a scoop of your favorite ice cream to.

-This is also delicious warm or at room temperature.
+Enjoy it warm out of the oven or at room temperature.

 There are a number of things that will help you make a moist fluffy cake.
 Here are a few tips: